-Note: this can be scored as either a general interest in, impact by and benefits of engagement for the project and restoration activities (see figure 3 in Annex 3 as example), or as an interest in, impact by or benefits of engagement per city challenge (see figure 4 and 5 in Annex 3 as examples).
-The latter allows for more detailed motivation for the stakeholder selection for INTERLACE activities, but requires a greater time investment by the participants to discuss and score.
+Note: this can be scored as a general interest in, impact by and benefits of engagement for the project and restoration activities (see figure 3 in Annex 3 as example), or this can be scored as interest in, impact by or benefits of engagement per city challenge (see figure 4 and 5 in Annex 3 as examples).
+The latter allows for more detailed motivation for the stakeholder selection for INTERLACE activities, but requires a bigger time investment by the participants to discuss and score.